roche-emmanuel/LYSubstanceNG/README.md

 Thus I started with a copy of the Substance Gem sources, and updated them progressively to incorporate this latest version of the Substance engine, and get ride of the all version in parallel.

-Note that this Gem was developed with Lumberyard version 1.8.0.1 (beta) but it should also work with version 1.9.0.0
+Note that this Gem was developed with Lumberyard version 1.8.0.1 (beta) but it should also work with version 1.9.0.0.
+It was built on Windows 10 x64 with Visual Studio 201 Community Edition (only the libraries for **win64** are provided here for the susbtance framework).

 ## New features in this version